Royole FlexPai's foldable phone returns at CES 2019

-There was a moment at Samsung's developer conference that tried to tease us with a glimpse of the future.
-A dramatic reveal where, with the lights dimmed, senior Vice President of mobile marketing Justin Denison pulled a phone out of his pocket and unfolded it - transforming it into a tablet that would bend over backwards to fit in your pocket.
+There was a moment at Samsung's developer conference in November that tried to tease us with a glimpse of the future.
+A dramatic reveal where, with the lights dimmed, senior vice president of mobile marketing Justin Denison pulled a phone out of his pocket and unfolded it -- transforming it into a tablet that would bend over backward to fit in your pocket.
 Two days later, it was shown up by another folding device: the Royale FlexPai.

 Samsung's mystery device quietly went back into Denison's pocket, and we braced ourselves for an eventual reveal at CES 2019.
 But it never came.
 Instead, Royole FlexPai is the talk of CES -- and if you live in China, you can buy it right now.